-Say it with me: bacon exercise is good for me!
-Even by going for a small 30-minute jog in between study sessions can make a huge difference to your wellbeing.
-In a previous article on tips to help you study more effectively, we highlighted that going outside to get fresh air is essential for better revision as not only has it been scientifically proven to help you feel more refreshed, heighten focus and attention to detail afterwards, but by reducing anxiety and raising self-esteem, it helps you deal better with stressful situations.
-It’s nature’s Xanax with a side effect of toned abs, ass and legs, so we’ll make ours a double helping.
+Even by going for a small 30-minute jog in between study sessions can make a huge difference to your well-being.
+In a previous article on tips to help you study more effectively, we highlighted that going outside to get fresh air is essential for better revision, as not only has it been scientifically proven to help you feel more refreshed, heighten focus and attention to detail afterwards, but by reducing anxiety and raising self-esteem, it helps you deal better with stressful situations.
+It’s nature’s Xanax with a side effect of toned abs, buttocks and legs, so we’ll make ours a double helping.

 4. Do plenty of past papers